 Either way, the goal is to make sure you can deliver a consistent shopping experience whether your site is accessed on a desktop or mobile device.

 Luckily, the BigCommerce theme marketplace offers both free and premium, fully responsive themes.
-Professionally designed and developed using our Stencil theme platform, our themes are optimised for multiple product catalogues and industries.
+Professionally designed and developed using our Stencil theme platform, our themes are optimized for multiple product catalogs and industries.

 SEO is a great distribution strategy for your content and an essential aspect of your website design.